v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/07_0501-Create and deploy device profiles.md

 ### Scenario

-There was an exception to A. Datum's policies initiated where HR users should not have the Privacy option blocked in Settings on thier devices.
+There was an exception to A. Datum's policies initiated where Developer users should not have the Privacy option blocked in Settings on thier devices.
 This change should be implemented and tested.

 ### Task 1: Change setting in assigned profile